CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

    a.
 Month by month, person by person (ie. entering a figure in each field) Consider leave requests, holidays, conferences and so on
    b. ** IMPORTANT ** Double click on every person's name who you are planning for to enter the correct labor category for the project.
 If you don't do this, the invoice may be incorrect and you will need to alter them all for every assignment for every person month by month
    c.
-Note re above: Assigning a labor category is done by task, it does not translate to all tasks, even if you choose the 'People for many Tasks' option
+Note re above: Assigning a labor category is done by task, it does not translate to all tasks, even if you choose the "People for many Tasks" option

 3. Click on Save
 4. If you are finished, you may click on Assign

    a.
 You will have an opportunity to double check your plan at this point
    b.
 You will also have an option to check the Exceed box to allow a person to exceed the number of hours you have allocated for them (if FFP, you may wish to check this box)
    c.
-You will have an opportunity to notify different people about the plan you have just created
+You will have an opportunity to notify different people about the plan you have created
    d.
-Select the plans you wish to save by clicking on the Assign box at the beginning of each plan (or the one above to assign all)
+Select the plans you wish to save by clicking on the "Assign" box at the beginning of each plan (or the one above to "assign all")

 ### Tips